\emph{Ab initio} derivation of the crystal field parameters for lanthanide ions: The f$^1$ case: Computational Details

 CASSCF\cite{Roos:1980a, Roos:1980b} calculations for the seven spin-doublet roots of the $f^1$ configuration were performed with ORCA (v6.1)\cite{Neese:2025a} for the cerocene anion, Ce(C$_8$H$_8$)$_2^-$, and a series of models with a \ce{Ce^3+} ion in a field of $q=-2$ point charges at 3 \AA{} exerting a CF of particular symmetry: $D_{\infty\text{h}}$ (linear) with two charges along the $z$-axis, $D_\text{4h}$ with 4 charges in a square-planar geometry in the $xy$-plane, $O_\text{h}$ with six charges in an octahedron geometry, $C_\text{2v}$ with two charges in a water configuration, $C_\text{3v}$ with 3 charges in an ammonia configuration, and finally $T_\text{d}$ with 4 charges in a methane configuration.
-In these models, the cerium ion was treated with the all-electron SARC2-DKH-QZVP basis set.\cite{Aravena:2016b} Concerning Ce(C$_8$H$_8$)$_2^-$, the experimental structure was retained,\cite{Kilimann:1994a} with a Ce--ring distance of 2.043 \AA{} and averaged Ce--C and C--C bond distances of 2.743 and 1.404 \AA{} respectively (cartesian coordinates are provided in Table \ref{tab-si:cerocene_coords}).
+In these models, the cerium ion was treated with the all-electron SARC2-DKH-QZVP basis set.\cite{Aravena:2016b} Concerning Ce(C$_8$H$_8$)$_2^-$, the experimental structure was retained,\cite{Kilimann:1994a} with a Ce--ring distance of 2.043 \AA{} and averaged Ce--C and C--C bond distances of 2.743 and 1.404 \AA{} respectively.
 Cerium and the remaining atoms were treated with all-electron SARC2-DKH-QZVP\cite{Pantazis:2009a} and DKH-def2-TZVP basis sets,\cite{Weigend:2005a} respectively.
+Cartesian coordinates for all the Ce$^{3+}$ point-charge models and the cerocene anion are provided in Tables \ref{tab-si:model_coords} and \ref{tab-si:cerocene_coords} of the Supplementary Material file).

 Unless for Ce(C$_8$H$_8$)$_2^-$, all the CAS-level calculations used the resolution of identity approximation (RIJCOSX)\cite{Paris:2021a,Neese:2003a} for the Coulomb and exchange integrals, large automatically-generated auxiliary basis sets by the AutoAux procedure,\cite{Stoychev:2017a} and the second-order Douglas-Kroll-Hess (DKH2) Hamiltonian\cite{Reiher:2004a} to account for scalar relativistic effects.
-For each complex, the seven spin-doublet CASSCF states and energies were subsequently used in a second step to account for SOC within the SOCI framework.\cite{Neese:2005a}
+For each complex, the seven spin-doublet CASSCF states and energies were subsequently used in a second step to account for SOC within the SOCI framework.\cite{Neese:2005a} The \emph{ab initio} energies obtained in CASSCF and SOCI calculations are gathered in Tables \ref{tab-si:energies-casscf} and \ref{tab-si:energies-casscf-so}, respectively.

 The theoretical workflow, detailed in this article, constitutes the basis for the first release of the \texttt{NewMag} code, which is publicly available on GitHub at: \\\texttt{https://github.com/clausserg/newmag.git}